-The unit automatically switches between " 22" and " 2" based on information from the VRVII system air conditioner (heating, cooling, fan, and set temperature) and information from the HRV unit (indoor and outdoor temperatures).
+The unit automatically switches between "\\ and " \\\ based on information from the VRVIII system air conditioner (heating, cooling, fan, and set temperature) and information from the HRV unit (indoor and outdoor temperatures).

-The unit automatically switches between " 22" and " 22" when it is combined with an air conditioner (Not produced by Daikin) and based on only the information from the HRV unit (indoor and outdoor temperatures) when the HRV unit is operating alone.
+The unit automatically switches between " and " " when it is combined with an air conditioner (Not producted by Daikin) and based on only the information from the HRV unit (indoor and outdoor temperatures) when the HRV unit is operating alone.

-Total heat exchange mode 💥: Outdoor air passes through the heat exchange element and heat exchanged air is sent into the room.
+Total heat exchange mode 32 Outdoor air passes through the heat exchange element and heat exchanged air is sent into the room.

-Bypass mode 1 in this mode outdoor air does not through the heat exchange element, but rather sent into the room as is.
+In this mode outdoor air does not through the heat exchange element, but rather sent into the room as is.